Malibu54/OctoGatoMarket/README.md

 ```
 Navbar:
+**Logo: It behaves like a double-click link to the homepage.
 **Home: Within the filter, we may view every product that is offered.
 **Black: A clack category item is visible here.
 **White: A white category item is visible here.